aome510/spotify-player/docs/config.md

 current_playing = { fg = "Green", modifiers = ["Bold"] }
 page_desc = { fg = "Cyan", modifiers = ["Bold"] }
 table_header = { fg = "Blue" }
+selection = {} # if not set, this is bold and reverses fg and bg color
 ```

 ## Keymaps